rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		  Note3 : Use 'kubectl get svc argo-server -n onap' command to get {EXTERNAL_PORT_OF_ARGO_SERVER}.
 Refer "Setup ARGO" section.

 		  Note4: If ORAN servers have not been created, then keep ricServerIP and nonrtricServerIP values as is.
 Otherwise add private IP of ricServer and nonrtricServer(created in Pre Deployment Steps').

+		  Note5 : In argo workflow, there are two ways for executing argo templates.

+           - containerSet: A containerSet template is similar to a normal container or script template but allows you to specify multiple containers to run within a single pod.

+	          For using containerSet based argo template use as follows:

+		     ```sh
+		     argoTemplateType=containerSet
+		     ```

+           - DAG: DAG (Directed Acyclic Graph) contains a set of steps (nodes) and the dependencies (edges) between them.

+	          For using DAG-based argo template use as follows:

+		      ```sh
+		      argoTemplateType=DAG
+		      ```

         - Copy files as given follows:

 	      ```sh